MahbubSakib/class-master-client/README.md

 # **Class Master**

-Welcome to **Class Master**, a platform for learning and teaching.
-This website provides students and educators with an intuitive and interactive experience to enhance education.
+Welcome to **Class Master**, an intuitive platform designed for seamless learning and teaching.
+Our website empowers students and educators with interactive features to enhance education.

 ---